Samsung Galaxy Mega 2: Hardware

 Users can store additional music, photos and videos with up to 64 GB of expandable storage with an external microSD card.
 A 2,800mAh removable battery should allow the phone to run throughout the day on a single charge.
 The Galaxy Mega is powered by a quad-core processor with 1.5 GB of RAM.

 The motherboard of the Galaxy Mega 2 is similar to that of the Samsung Galaxy S5, with a large sub-board housing the processor, SIM card and microSDXC card readers, front and rear-facing cameras, microphone assembly, and other components, located at the top of the device, connected to a smaller sub-board at the bottom housing the micro-USB port.

-Design

 The Galaxy Mega 2 measures 6.6 x 3.46 x 0.31 inches and it weighs 7.1 ounces (201.3 grams).
 It has a traditional IPS LCD screen.
 The rear of the device is made of a faux leather material.
 The Galaxy Mega 2 does not have a unibody design or proprietary screws, which allows it to be disassembled relatively easily using a standard Phillips No. 000 screwdriver for repairs.

+Display

+The Samsung Galaxy Mega 2 (model GT-I9152) features a 6.0‑inch qHD TFT LCD capacitive touchscreen with a resolution of 960 x 540 pixels (qHD), resulting in a pixel density of approximately 184 pixels per inch (PPI).
+The display utilizes a traditional PenTile RGBG pixel matrix.

+While some earlier reports suggested the use of an IPS panel, the device employs a standard TFT LCD.
+The screen is protected by scratch-resistant glass, though it is not Corning Gorilla Glass.

+Physical Dimensions and Build

+The Galaxy Mega 2 measures 163.6 x 84.9 x 8.6 mm (6.44 x 3.34 x 0.34 in) and weighs 194 grams (6.84 oz).
+The rear panel is constructed from a dimpled, removable plastic cover with a faux leather texture, providing a grip-resistant surface.
+The device is available in black and white color variants.

+Repairability

+The Galaxy Mega 2 does not feature a unibody design.
+Its internal components are accessible by removing the rear cover and battery.
+The chassis is secured with standard Phillips #000 screws, making it relatively easy to disassemble for battery replacement or repairs without proprietary tools.
+This design choice earned it a high repairability score from independent teardown analyses.